juniorrobot/chef-goapp/README.md

 - `golang`: the installation of go recipe at https://github.com/crowdmob/chef-golang
 - `monit`: the monit package to ensure your server is running, and tries to restart it if not at https://github.com/crowdmob/chef-monit

+Additionally, you must use `Godep` for storing code dependencies.

 Only Use 64 Bit EC2 Instances
 -----------------------------
 At this time, the `golang` cookbook mentioned doesn't dynamically choose the right binary at runtime, based on CPU.
 That means that it assumes a 64 bit ec2 instance, which is a large instance or better.